Retail & Consumer Horizon Scanner

 2. Legal developments

-Here, we unpack the key legal and regulatory changes heading your way.
+Using the button below, you can browse the key legal and regulatory changes coming your way as of January 2026.
 We’ve organised this section by core legal disciplines so you can quickly find what matters most to your business.

 Philippa Dempster